Bad Endbach: Location

 Bad Endbach lies in the Lahn-Dill Bergland (ie Highland) in the foothills of the Rothaargebirge and Westerwald mountain ranges in a changeable low mountain range landscape between the towns of Marburg and Herborn.

-Within the community's territory, in the Hartenrod area, rises the brook known as the Salzböde, along which stretches much of the municipal area.
+Within the municipality's territory, in the Hartenrod area, rises the brook known as the Salzböde, along which stretches much of the municipal area.

 Geology

 Geologically, the area belongs mainly to the Devonian and Culm formation in which slate, greywacke and diabase predominate.

-Neighbouring communities
+Neighbouring municipalities

-Clockwise from the north, the following towns and communities border on the community of Bad Endbach:
+Clockwise from the north, the following towns and municipalities border on the municipality of Bad Endbach:

-The communities of Angelburg, Steffenberg and Dautphetal lie to the northwest, north and northeast respectively.
+The municipalities of Angelburg, Steffenberg and Dautphetal lie to the northwest, north and northeast respectively.
 Next, to the east, comes the town of Gladenbach.
 All these municipalities lie, like Bad Endbach itself, in Marburg-Biedenkopf district.
-Further, there is the community of Bischoffen in the south and the community of Siegbach in the west, both of which belong to the Lahn-Dill district.
+Further, there is the municipality of Bischoffen in the south and the municipality of Siegbach in the west, both of which belong to the Lahn-Dill district.